abetkin/ponytest/README.md

         self.assertIn('initialized', self.__class__.__dict__)
 ```

 As you see, we defined our fixture with a list (`[fixture]`).
 That's because there can be multiple of them.
-For example, this will execute `test` twise:
+For example, this will execute `test` twice:

 ```python
 pony_fixtures = [